Housing Assistance Policy

 All work must be undertaken;

-1. In accordance with manufacturers recommendations and best practice.
+- In accordance with manufacturers recommendations and best practice.

-2. In accordance with and to the satisfaction of the council.
+- In accordance with and to the satisfaction of the council.

-3. In accordance with building, planning and installation regulations where applicable and Health and Safety regulations.
+- In accordance with building, planning and installation regulations where applicable and Health and Safety regulations.

-Payment of grant/assistance will be made, in whole or by part payments, on receipt of contractors invoice following satisfactory completion of the eligible work as determined by the council’s Officer or its appointed Agent.
+Payment of grant/assistance will be made, in whole or by part payments, on receipt of contractors invoice following satisfactory completion of the eligible work as determined by the council’s Officer or its appointed agent.

 8. Payment of assistance

-The assistance will only be paid if;
+The Assistance will only be paid if;

-Invoices must be addressed to the applicant c/o the council or its appointed agent and must contain sufficient detail for the council to identify in full, the works carried out, the price charges and any variations previously agreed with the council or its appointed Agent, and must not be provided by the applicant or a member of his/her family.
+Invoices must be addressed to the applicant c/o the council or its appointed agent and must contain sufficient detail for the council to identify in full, the works carried out, the price charges and any variations previously agreed with the council or its appointed agent, and must not be provided by the applicant or a member of his/her family.

 The payment of the Assistance to the contractor may be made via the applicant, or, where requested within the original application, paid directly to the contractor engaged by the applicant.

 The Assistance may be paid in one lump-sum on satisfactory completion of the works or by staged payments as the work proceeds.
-Stage payments (Interim payments) will only be made where the council or its appointed Agent, is satisfied that the value of work completed exceeds the value claimed.
+Stage payments (Interim payments) will only be made where the council or its appointed agent, is satisfied that the value of work completed exceeds the value claimed.
 A maximum of three stage payments and final payment will be considered.

-The council or its appointed Agent will not enter into any form of contract with a builder or contractor, and, in the absence of any Agency agreement with the applicant, it is a matter for the applicant to agree any contract with the builder or contractor.
+The council or its appointed agent will not enter into any form of contract with a builder or contractor, and, in the absence of any agent agreement with the applicant, it is a matter for the applicant to agree any contract with the builder or contractor.
 Whilst the council’s Standing Orders on procurement do not directly apply as no contract exists with the council, the principles of the Standing Orders will be referred to for determining the administration of procedures regarding the obtaining of quotes, etc.

 The provision of assistance other than Mandatory Disabled Facilities Grants is subject to the availability of funding.
 All applications will be considered based on the identified needs and circumstances of the applicant or household.